25 VS Code Extensions Worth Installing in 2026

 2. Error Lens

-Publisher: Alexander Why it matters: Instead of requiring you to hover over a red squiggly line to see the error message, Error Lens displays the error inline at the end of the offending line.
-This sounds like a small thing, but it fundamentally changes how fast you spot and fix problems.
-You see the issue the moment you type the wrong thing.
+Publisher: Alexander Why it matters: Instead of making you hover over a red squiggly line to read an error message, Error Lens displays the error inline at the end of the offending line.
+Sounds minor.
+It isn't.
+It fundamentally changes how fast you spot and fix problems — you see the issue the moment you type the wrong thing, not thirty seconds later when you notice a faint underline.

 Settings tip: